Edgenesis/shifu.dev/docs/guides/stub/http-to-ssh.md

 For example:

-When using CURL to post a request to a given URL, the command looks like the following:
+When using `curl` to post a request to a given URL, the command looks like the following:

 `curl -X POST -d "ping 8.8.8.8" http://example.com`